faddah/redwoodjs-vscode-future-extension-RFC/README.md

 To propose a feature or fix, file an **[Issue](https://github.com/faddah/redwoodjs-vscode-future-extension-RFC/issues)** in this repository.
 It will be discussed on the issure thread there, and if there is enough consensus that it should be a feature of the extentino, it will be added, with a link

+To see how to properly write a feature request Issue for this issue, please see this Issue, **[How To FIle An Issue For This RFC](https://github.com/faddah/redwoodjs-vscode-future-extension-RFC/issues/1)**.

 **Proposed Features —**

 - Click on a Redwood Yarn Generation or other feature name and have it automatically executed for you in the terminal and code.